-- To export YouTube comments to find out the responses to a video and add percentages to my findings, and
+- Export YouTube comments to find out the responses to a video and add percentages to my findings, and

-- To create a content plan to grow my YouTube channel
+- Creating a content plan to grow my YouTube channel

-How could extracting and analyzing the data of a YouTube channel benefit you?
+How could extracting and analyzing the data from a YouTube channel benefit you?

 What Does It Mean to “Crawl YouTube”?

-A YouTube Channel Crawler copies what’s in a channel (user comments, engagement numbers, and the metadata of videos such as title, tag, and description).
+YouTube Channel Crawler copies what’s in a channel (user comments, engagement numbers, and metadata of videos such as titles, tags, and descriptions).
 This data can be used for various purposes, such as competitor research, opinion mining, or SEO analysis.

 When Would You Use a YouTube Crawler?

 Let’s say you plan to conduct market research on 500 YouTubers to find out the best candidates for affiliate marketing.

 With a tight budget, you could do the tedious thing and manually copy and paste the YouTubers’ information page by page, or you could instead do the smart thing and use a YouTube Crawler tool like Octoparse.
 The tool simplifies things by extracting all the information you need from the web pages spontaneously and putting it into a well-structured spreadsheet.

 What would have taken your days to manually complete, can be done in seconds with a Crawler.